2019 North Korea–United States Hanoi Summit: Plans for another summit

-On June 12, 2019, Trump received a letter from Kim Jong-un which he described as "beautiful".
-On June 22, an undated photo was also released by the North Korean government of Kim Jong-un reading a letter from Trump; Kim Jong-un described the letter as "excellent" and described Trump as the "supreme leader" of the United States.
+On June 12, 2019, Trump received a letter from Kim Jong Un which he described as "beautiful".
+On June 22, an undated photo was also released by the North Korean government of Kim Jong Un reading a letter from Trump; Kim Jong Un described the letter as "excellent" and described Trump as the "supreme leader" of the United States.
 On June 26, it was announced that talks were underway to hold a third US-North Korean summit.
 Trump previously tweeted in April 2019 that a third summit "would be good".
-Kim Jong-un later denied reports of continued talks with the U.S., and relations with the US State Department remained hostile.
+Kim Jong Un later denied reports of continued talks with the U.S., and relations with the US State Department remained hostile.

 June 2019 DMZ Summit

-On June 30, 2019, Kim Jong-un met with Trump at the Korean Demilitarized Zone, with Trump being the first sitting US president to set foot on North Korean soil.
-Kim Jong-un and Trump joined Moon for an unprecedented three-way gathering.
-Kim Jong-un and Trump agreed to restart negotiations for the Korean denuclearization process, but no further progress was made.
+On June 30, 2019, Kim Jong Un met with Trump at the Korean Demilitarized Zone, with Trump being the first US president to cross the border into North Korea.
+Kim Jong Un and Trump joined Moon for an unprecedented three-way gathering.
+Kim Jong Un and Trump agreed to restart negotiations for the Korean denuclearization process, but no further progress was made.